AbstractSDK/cw-orchestrator/README.md

 Usually your contracts workspace will have a package that contains the structs that get filled by a provided JSON through the serde-json package on execution by the CosmWasm VM.
 We can easily access these endpoint structs (InstantiateMsg, ExecuteMsg, QueryMsg, ...) by adding that package as a dependency to the scripting workspace.

 In order to perform actions on the contract we need to specify these structs so the compiler can type-check our actions.
 This prevents us from executing the message on a wrong contract and it also handles converting the struct to it's json format.
 This way we prevent sending incorrectly formatted messages!
 The implementation for a CW20 token is shown below.
+The full file resides [here](example/cw20.rs)

 ```
 // Wrapper around a ContractInstance that handles address storage and interactions.